FAQ & Rules

 Will The Trainer Shed run Pokémon Champions tournaments?

-When will VGC switch to Pokémon Champions?
+When did VGC switch to Pokémon Champions?

 What platforms does Pokémon Champions run on?